JohanOhlin/divingintoazure/_postsDrafts/2019-04-06-configuration-in-asp-net-core.markdown

 #### Comparison

 There are theee different ways to handle option injection in your classes.
+They are all quite straight forward to use.

 Interface | Automatic reloading | Works in a singleton service
 --- | --- | ---